French Community of Belgium

 In Belgium, the French Community (Communauté française (de Belgique), /fr/, CFB) (Note: Franse Gemeenschap (van België) /nl/; Französische Gemeinschaft (Belgiens) /de/.) refers to one of the three constituent constitutional linguistic communities.
-Since 2011, the French minority has used the name Wallonia-Brussels Federation (Fédération Wallonie-Bruxelles, /fr/, FWB), (Note: Federatie Wallonië-Brussel /nl/; Föderation Wallonie-Brüssel /de/.) which is controversial because its name in the Belgian Constitution has not changed and because it is seen as a political statement.
+Since 2011, the French minority has used the name Wallonia-Brussels Federation (Fédération Wallonie-Bruxelles, /fr/, FW-B), (Note: Federatie Wallonië-Brussel /nl/; Föderation Wallonie-Brüssel /de/.) which is controversial because its name in the Belgian Constitution has not changed and because it is seen as a political statement.
 The name "French Community" refers to the French language and not to France.
 As such, the French minority of Belgium is sometimes rendered in English as "the French-speaking Community of Belgium" for clarity, in analogy to the German-speaking Community of Belgium.

 The Community has its own parliament, government, and administration.
 It and its predecessor entity have used the flag of Wallonia since 1975.

 History

 Belgium was transformed from the unitary into a federal state.
 The first state reform of 1970 introduced the "cultural communities" including the French Cultural Community (Communauté culturelle française).
 This was re-organised and expanded into the French Community (Communauté française) through the second state reform in 1980.
 Further reforms expanded its legal competences.